vain/gitodo/README.md

 Task item files, the repo and synching
 --------------------------------------

-All your tasks are kept in the subdirectory "items".
+All your task items are kept in single directory.
 On the first start, a Git repository will be created in this directory.
 Every change of your task list will be automatically committed to that repository.
+By default, this directory is `$XDG_DATA_HOME/gitodo.items`.
+If `$XDG_DATA_HOME` is not set, the directory in which the `gitodo` script resides will be used.

 Common task items will be named like "i0123": That would be the file for the 123rd item.
 Note that new items will get the next free ID.
 If 123 currently is the highest ID, a new item will get ID 124.

-There's a special file in the items directory called "remotes".
-It lists all your peers:

-	pinguin /home/void/git/gitodo/items
-	pinguin /tmp/tmp/gitodo/items
-	mobiltux /home/void/git/gitodo/items
-	worklaptop /home/jane/gitodo/items

-The first field is a host name, the second field a path on that host.
-If it's a foreign host, SSH will be used to fetch from their Git repo.
-If it's the same host that you're currently logged in to, then a local fetch will take place.

-* Q: Why not use the native "remotes" mechanism of Git?
-* A: Native Git remotes would have to be maintained on every single clone.
-But I'm lazy and I don't want to do that.
-I want to define a single list will *all* repositories and the script has to find out if it can pull from them.

-Doing a `gitodo --pull` will pull the current task items from all your remotes.
+Add the items repo to your synching mechanism if you want them to be synched.

 Setup